talhaimran96/CV_Assignment_3/readme.md

 ![Assignment_3_Illustrations1.png](Accumulated_Data%2FAssignment_3_Illustrations1.png)

+<a name="Dataset"></a>

-## Dataset and Augmentation:<a name="Dataset"></a>
+## Dataset and Augmentation:

 The dataset is comparatively small, while simultaneously, the labeling seems to be quite coarse in nature.
 The training data was split into a training and validation set with the ratios 80-20, respectively.
 Due to the fewer number of data samples available, a number of augmentation techniques were used to improve training performance.
 Provided below is a list of the augmentations used and the rationale behind their use.

 - **Horizontal flip:** It is quite common to encounter reflections of the same object, and most objects that exist in nature tend to have a very similar appearance compared to the original object.

 - **Vertical flip:** Although uncommon in nature, it is possible that upside-down objects may be present in an environment around a sensing system.
 - **Random brightness:** It is very common to see random brightness variations in nature with regards to changing light levels during the day.
 It is also possible to encounter random brightness fluctuations due to photometric anomalies presented by reflections, cloud covers, street lights, etc.

 - **Gaussian blur:** It may be possible that the object is out of the plane of focus from the camera and may appear slightly blurred.

 - **Cutouts:** Occlusions are a quite frequent occurrence in nature and in everyday life where the object of interest may be occluded by another object.

 - **Gaussian noise:** This type of noise may be introduced due to variations in the camera’s sensitivity such as ISO variations, etc.

 - **Resize image:** Images are resized to 256x256 since the used network requires the dimensions of the input image to be multiples of 16, and this is the closest downsample possible

+<a name="DataDistribution"></a>

-#### Data Distribution: <a name="Data Distribution"></a>
+#### Data Distribution:

 | Dataset    | Samples |
 |------------|---------|